hermes7308/hermes7308.github.io/_posts/2019-03-05-gocv-tutorial.md

   - Tutorial
 ---

-This is gocv tutorial that i made
+This is gocv tutorial that I made.

 Link: [gocv-tutorial](https://github.com/hermes7308/gocv-tutorial)